-- 6.404 Forest Engineering I (2 Class, 4 Lab Hrs/Wk) Term Units 3 This is a beginning cause in forest engineering methods and procedures.
-Both the laboratory and classroom are used to give the student a proficiency in the use of surveying instruments in such practical field work as grade lines, "P" line, retracement of section lines and the field use and geometry of aerial photographs. - 6.405 Forest Engineering II (2 Class, 4 Lab Hrs/Wk) Term Units 3 Engineering procedures and methods with special emphasis on road location and the rectangular survey system.
+This is a beginning course in forest engineering methods and procedures.
+Both the laboratory and classroom are used to give the student a proficiency in the use of surveying instruments in such practical field work as grade lines, "P" line, retracement of section lines and the field use and geometry of aerial photographs.

+6.405 Forest Engineering II (2 Class, 4 Lab Hrs/Wk) Term Units 3 Engineering procedures and methods with special emphasis on road location and the rectangular survey system.
 This course correlates closely with the beginning course in Forest Operations so that the student may associate the engineering with the planned construction result.

 - 6.406 Forest Engineering III (2 Class, 4 Lab Hrs/Wk) Term Units 3 The student is trained to a working proficiency in planning and pursuing forest survey work with all instruments presently available.
-Projects in special surveys such as vertical and horizontal control for aerial photographic maps, construction and site surveys are used to promote standards of performance. - 6.407 Forest Mensuration I (2 Class, 4 Lab Hrs/Wk) Term Units 3 This course is a beginning course in the measurement of forest products including cruising and scaling. - 6.408 Forest Mensuration II (2 Class, 4 Lab Hrs/Wk) Term Units 3 This cause deals with more advanced methods and concepts in forest measurement including the use of prisms, forest inventory procedures and type mapping emphasizing the use of aerial photographs and individual proficiency in obtaining acceptable results. - 6.409 Forest Protection (2 Class, 3 Lab Hrs/Wk) Term Units 3 A study of the agents of forest destruction, the methods, agencies and equipment used in their prevention and suppression.
+Projects in special surveys such as vertical and horizontal control for aerial photographic maps, construction and site surveys are used to promote standards of performance. - 6.407 Forest Mensuration I (2 Class, 4 Lab Hrs/Wk) Term Units 3 This course is a beginning course in the measurement of forest products including cruising and scaling. - 6.408 Forest Mensuration II (2 Class, 4 Lab Hrs/Wk) Term Units 3 This course deals with more advanced methods and concepts in forest measurement including the use of prisms, forest inventory procedures and type mapping emphasizing the use of aerlal photographs and individual proficiency in obtaining acceptable results. - 6.409 Forest Protection (2 Class, 3 Lab Hrs/Wk) Term Units 3 A study of the agents of forest destruction, the methods, agencies and equipment used in their prevention and suppression.
 This includes the study of the control measures applied to fire, insects, disease, wildlife, and domestic animals.
-The laboratory periods are devoted to the observation and practice of control measures and surveys to identify the damaging agent. - 6.410 Forest Operations I (2 Class, 4 Lab Hrs/Wk) Term Units 3 This is the first of a three term series dealing with the production and utilization of

-This is the first of a three term series dealing with the production and utilization of forest products.
-The first term covers logging transportation systems including road construction.

-6.411 Forest Operations II (2 Class, 4 Lab Hrs/Wk) Term Units 3

-The second of a three part series covering logging, forest nursery, planting and seeding operations and the production of wood products.

-- 6.412 Forest Operations III (2 Class, 4 Lab Hrs/Wk) Term Units 3 This phase deals with the industrial conversion of logs to marketable products with emphasis on pulp, fiber and chemical conversion processes. - 6.414 Forest Contracts (3 Class Hrs/Wk) Term Units 3

-The student is taught the elements of the various types of forest contracts.
-Also the individual roles in the administration of contracts to obtain the desired management results.
-Emphasis is placed upon the personal responsibilities of timbersale administrators, the records, and actions which may ar may not be taken.
+The laboratory periods are devoted to the observation and practice of control measures and surveys to identify the damaging agent. - 6.410 Forest Operations I (2 Class, 4 Lab Hrs/Wk) Term Units 3 This is the first of a three term series dealing with the production and utilization of forest products.
+The first term covers logging transportation systems including road construction. - 6.411 Forest Operations II (2 Class, 4 Lab Hrs/Wk) Term Units 3 The second of a three part series covering logging, forest nursery, planting and seeding operations and the production of wood products. - 6.412 Forest Operations III (2 Class, 4 Lab Hrs/Wk) Term Units 3 This phase deals with the industrial conversion of logs to marketable products with emphasis on pulp, fiber and chemical conversion processes. - 6.414 Forest Contracts (3 Class Hrs/Wk) Term Units 3 The student is taught the elements of the various types of forest contracts.
+Also the individual roles in the administration of contracts to obtain the desired manage- - 6.416 Photogrammetry and Photo Interpretation (2 Class, 3 Lab Hrs/Wk) Term Units 3 ministrators, the records, and actions which may or may not be taken.